News 27 Mar 2017

-When Lincoln University student Serah Pyawa first heard about the Pacific Island Scholars Alumni Network (PISAN) Fono, she was unsure of its relevance for her.
+When Lincoln University student Serah Pyawa (pictured below) first heard about the Pacific Island Scholars Alumni Network (PISAN) Fono, she was unsure of its relevance for her.

 However, following the three-day event facilitated by Pacific Cooperation Foundation (PCF) and hosted at the University of Canterbury (UC), Serah has seen just how pertinent it is, and says she has been “transformed” by the experience.